msakrejda/bitrotincarnate/source/_posts/2013-08-27-tuple-flensing-treating-postgres-corruption-part-i.markdown

-about treating corruption; Josh's post and tips from my colleagues (and Postgres contributors) [Daniel Farina](https://twitter.com/danfarina) and [Peter Geogheghan](https://twitter.com/sternocera) were instrumental to helping me wrap my head around all the nuts and bolts here.
+about treating corruption; Josh's post and tips from my colleagues (and Postgres contributors) [Daniel Farina](https://twitter.com/danfarina) and [Peter Geogheghan](https://twitter.com/sternocera) were instrumental in helping me wrap my head around all the nuts and bolts relevant here.

 Now before we dig in, note that the easiest recovery is one you don't need to perform at all.
 So how can you get a pristine copy of your database?
 Try your